Shankar/Caroline: The Epidemics (ECM 1308)

 who knows – what may happen

-Funny story.
-When I slid this CD into my computer, the Gracenote Media Database upped my anticipation by filling in its genre as “Traditional.”
+When I first slid this CD into my computer, the Gracenote Media Database upped my anticipation by filling in its genre as “Traditional.”
 Which is exactly what this album is not.
-If you’re looking for a quirky lollipop that has baffled ECM and Shankar enthusiasts for decades, however, then by all means lick away.
-With pleasant enough vocals by Caroline, not to mention the collaboration of guitar legend Steve Vai and bassist Percy Jones (of Brand X fame), one can only imagine the visceral possibilities of throwing Shankar’s astounding virtuosity into such a milieu.
+But if you’re looking for a quirky lollipop that has baffled ECM and Shankar enthusiasts for decades, by all means lick away.
+With endearing vocals by Caroline, not to mention the collaborative edge of having guitar legend Steve Vai and bassist Percy Jones (of Brand X fame) in the same studio, one can only imagine the possibilities of throwing Shankar’s astounding virtuosity into such a milieu.

-It’s quite beyond me why someone as brilliant as Shankar would make this record, to say nothing of why it fell under ECM’s purview, except to surmise that both artist and label were capitalizing on what was then a very real and fervent interest in musical crossovers.
+Although the album is quite beyond me, I surmise that the artists were jumping at what was then an exciting opportunity for musical crossovers.
 Yet not even the crossover potential is there, as Jones himself notes in a 2004 interview:

 It’s very different from most other things you’ve played on.
 I was expecting something maybe a little Eastern sounding.